derjasper/ScannerApp/README.md

 * live preview of edges
   * convert a QVideoFrame to a cv::Mat
   * run edge detection in own thread
+* improve filters and/ro make them more customizable

 ## Contact